rhel-labs/learn-katacoda/crypto-policy/step4.md

 -----
 </pre>

-Check the bit-length of the key to verify that it is configured for 3072.
+Verify the bit-length of the key to confirm that it is 3072 bit.

 `openssl x509 -in /etc/pki/tls/certs/localhost.crt -text | grep bit`{{execute T1}}